 Here, Melissa Maher (“Maher”) was Manager of Research and Development at Bonne Bell, L.L.C. (“Bonne Bell”).
 Her job duties were considered to be light with sedentary demand.
 Further requirements were the ability to use ten pounds of force and other exertions of lesser amounts more frequently.
-Because of her employment with Bonne Bell, Maher was covered under a long-term disability plan administered by Prudential Insurance Company of America, et al (“Prudential”).
+Because of her employment with Bonne Bell, Maher was covered under a long-term disability plan administered by Prudential Insurance Company of America (“Prudential”).
 The plan stated that:

 You are disabled when Prudential determines that: